second-state/runwasi/README.md

 }
 ```

-Note you can implement your own ShimCli if you like and customize your wasmtime engine and other things.
+Note you can implement your own ShimCli if you like and customize your wasm engine and other things.
 I encourage you to checkout how that is implemented.

 The shim binary just needs to be installed into `$PATH` (as seen by the containerd process) with a binary name like `containerd-shim-myshim-v1`.